ThamerBaccouch/CTF-Writeups/b01lers-2020/meshuggah/README.md

 when we get the seed we can simply generate all of the rest rand values and feed it to the netcat service.

-you can find the rand generator and python script for this challenge.
+you can check the rand generator and python script for this challenge.